josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 # 👾 One Man Can Never Be Our Hero
 **First created:** 2026-09-06 | **Last updated:** 2026-09-08
-*What Keir Starmer’s record on violence against women and girls can teach us about the danger of making women’s safety dependent on the judgment of powerful individuals.*
+*What Keir Starmer’s record on violence against women and girls can teach us about the danger of making women’s safety dependent on the judgement of powerful individuals.*

 ---